 After struggling for regular opportunities in a star-studded PSG side, Moura completed a £25million move to Tottenham in January 2018.

-The Brazil international has blown hot and cold during his time at Tottenham and looks to have fallen down the pecking order following Dejan Kulusevski’s arrival.
+The Brazil international has blown hot and cold during his time at Tottenham and has well and truly fallen to the periphery of Conte’s squad following Dejan Kulusevski’s arrival.

 — COYS.com (@COYS_com) January 31, 2022

 After failing to sign a single first-team player in the summer of 2018, Daniel Levy dusted the cobwebs off the chequebook to sign Clarke from Leeds United in 2019.

 But Pochettino reportedly didn’t want to sign the winger, who then returned to West Yorkshire on a season-long loan deal.

 The 21-year-old made just four first-team appearances for Spurs and has since been sold for a fraction of what they bought him for.
 The winger is currently getting his career back on track at Sunderland after helping the Black Cats get promoted from League One last term.